fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVMDscExtension.md

 ```

 ### -ContainerName
-Specifies the name of the azure_2 storage container where the *ConfigurationArchive* is located.
+Specifies the name of the Azure storage container where the *ConfigurationArchive* is located.

 ```yaml
 Type: String